 A flood of analyst reports from 33 banks gave Facebook's stock a mix of "Neutral" and "Buy" ratings on Wednesday.
 And there was at least one review that equated to a "Sell" rating.

 It marked the end of the 40-day quiet period following Facebook's initial public offering.
 Analysts at banks that led the IPO were finally allowed to give public opinions on the stock, offering the first glimpse of what the IPO's underwriters really think about Facebook.

 Facebook's much-ballyhooed IPO landed with a thud on May 18, with the stock closing just 23 cents above its $38 IPO price.
 It hasn't fared much better since.
-On Wednesday, the stock fell 87 cents, or 2.6 percent, to close at $32.23.
-That's 15 percent below the IPO price.
+On Wednesday, it fell $87 cents, or 2.6 percent, to close at $32.23.

 Morgan Stanley, the lead bank in the IPO, gave a $38 target price for Facebook's stock over the next 12 months.
 That's the same as the IPO price Facebook has failed to match since its first day of trading.
 The analyst, Scott Devitt, said Facebook has long-term opportunities in mobile advertising despite recent concerns.